prashant-kikani/prashant-kikani.github.io/_posts/2020-12-12-how-to-solve-a-problem.markdown

 layout: post
 title:  "A general framework to solve almost any problem"
 date:   2020-12-12 # yyyy-mm-dd
-keyword: Problem Solving, How to solve a problem,
+keyword: problem solving, how to solve a problem, self help, first principles thinking, transfer learning
 permalink: "/blog/solve-problems"
 description: "A general framework to solve almost any problem"